 Scoping a new class project can be overwhelming especially when the tools and the methods are new.
 We’re here to help.

 - Project scoping

-- We have designed projects for over 20 classes so far
+- We have designed projects for a multitude of classes across 7 disciplines so far

 - Sample assignments